Nemesis-OS/nemesis-pkg/README.md

 - [ ] `query`

 ### depreciations:
-- [ ] `history` its pretty much like logs and logs are way simpler and minimal
+- [x] `history` its pretty much like logs and logs are way simpler and minimal[DEPRECIATED as of build 23625]

 # huge thanks:-
 - [`kiss`](https://github.com/kisslinux/kiss) - for its simplicity/user friendliness